WebDAV

 The Expect: 100-continue

 to make sure a server accepts an upload before data is sent.
-You can disable the use of this feature when there is an interoperability issue by setting the hidden option webdav.expect-continue
+You can disable the use of this

 to false